Blog – Posted on Tuesday, May 28

-A story about the importance of being yourself, The Story of Ferdinand follows Ferdinand the bull, who would rather sit amongst the flowers than butt heads as the other bulls love to do.
+A story about the importance of being yourself, The Story of Ferdinand follows the titular bull, who would much rather sit amongst the flowers than butt heads with other bulls.
 One day, his peaceful nature is challenged when some bullfighting men from Madrid appear and offer Ferdinand the chance to be a champion bullfighter.

 22. Say Hello! by Rachel Isadora (ages 3-5)

 How many ways are there to say hello?
 Well, more than you might think.
 There’s “hello,” “hola,” “konnichawa” — even “woof!” if you happen to speak Dog!
-This book will walk you through all sorts of different introductory statements, and, most importantly, it will introduce children to the rich diversity of languages that you can find all throughout America.
+This book will walk you through s, and, most importantly, it will introduce children to the rich diversity of languages that you can find all throughout America.

 23. Owl Babies by Martin Waddell (ages 3-5)